 3. Solve pain points with effective messaging and strong communication skills

-Messaging is your golden ticket to getting more sales—but your reps need to be super dialed into your ideal client.
-Having access to CDP insights and detailed buyer personas is the closest your reps will get to walk in your customer’s shoes without interviewing them directly.
+Sales messaging is your golden ticket to getting more sales — but your reps need to be super dialed into your ideal client.
+Having access to CDP insights and detailed buyer personas is the closest your reps will get to walking in your customer’s shoes without interviewing them directly.

 That’s why it’s essential to make sure your sales representatives have studied your CDP and buyer personas.